MakeSchool-Tutorials/Core-Data-Tutorial/P00-Introduction/content.md

 >
 > Check out the [Core Data Documentation](https://developer.apple.com/documentation/coredata) to get more information!

+**NOTE:** There's going to be a lot of terminology in this tutorial.
+There is an appendix at the very end with definitions of terms, so please reference that if you ever need a reminder on terms while going through this tutorial.

 # What is Core Data?

 Core Data is a framework from Apple that allows you to create and describe your model objects and their relationships to one another.